Enter the amount you wish to donate

 ABOUT DREW SIX

-Drew Six performs well over 200 shows per year.
-A natural frontman, his high energy stage presence has earned him opening spots with such notable acts as Luke Bryan, Dan + Shay, Maroon 5, Thomas Rhett, Backstreet Boys, Darius Rucker, and Gary Allan.
-This is where he has honed his ability to command an audience and build his fiercely loyal fan base.
+Heartland country rocker, Drew Six is a natural frontman.
+His high energy stage presence has earned him opening spots with such notable acts as Luke Bryan, Dan + Shay, Maroon 5, Thomas Rhett, Backstreet Boys, Darius Rucker, and Gary Allan.
+This is where he has honed his ability to command an audience, spread his message of hope and optimism, and build his fiercely loyal fan base.

 Country Radio Hall of Famer, Mike Kennedy says, “Drew is one of the harder working artists I’ve ever seen.
 Whether he’s playing acoustically or with the full band, it’s always a great show.
 Versatile, talented, and entertaining.”

-Six’s single, “Boyfriend,” and accompanying music video showcase Drew’s rock n’ roll swagger and crossover appeal.
+Although Drew Six’s Nashville song-craft is omni present and well ingrained in the foundation of his sound, it rides atop his true roots of driving midwestern rock and evokes a modern version of Mellencamp, Springsteen, and Seger influence.
+The big chorus sing-along, “Boyfriend,” and accompanying music video (featured on CMT) showcase Drew’s rock n’ roll swagger and crossover appeal.
 The funk infused hip shaker earned him industry attention for his songwriting chops when the early demo went #1 on the NSAI (Nashville Songwriters Association International) Top 40 Chart.
 His original songs have been honored by ASCAP, The Recording Academy, and utilized by ESPN.
-"The Bull," a fan favorite at Drew Six live performances, is being played at select PBR (Professional Bull Rider) arena events nationwide.
+"The Bull," a fan favorite at Drew Six live performances, and has been played at select PBR (Professional Bull Rider) arena events nationwide.

 Drew is also passionate about several charities.
 He was honored with the “Quest For Kindness” award for his work with Variety Children’s Charity.
 The organization provides children with developmental disabilities adaptive equipment and opportunities for activity and inclusion.
 Six’s self-penned song, “We Choose Livin’” was written for and inspired by the kids of Variety.

 Drew Six recently showcased his songs in an intimate acoustic setting with Nashville Songwriter Hall of Fame member, Gary Burr, and award winning songwriter, Georgia Middleman.
 He has also appeared as a guest of the famed "Whiskey Jam" in Nashville.
-Along with his group "The Soul Plains Drifters" (featuring KC music staple, Scott "Sevans" Evans and Kansas Music Hall of Fame drummer, Troy Schuster), Six has performed several shows at Heartland Country Stampede.
+Along with his group "The Soul Plains Drifters,” Six has performed several shows at Heartland Country Stampede.
 These performances included main stage appearances with Big & Rich and Thomas Rhett.